mariaciceri/viniPage/README.md

 # Vini Fernandes Artist

-- This webpage is a showcase for the Brazilian painter Vinicius Fernandes.
+- This webpage is a showcase for the Brazilian painter Vinicius Fernandes and it can be accessed [here](https://vini-artist.netlify.app/).
 - It displays a sample of his collections.

 ## Features